Resuming In-Person Therapy

 - Consider the location of your practice.
 Be informed of COVID-19 “high exposure” areas.

-- Building protocols.
-Firstly, inquire and consider the protocols for the building where you rent.
+- Assess building protocols.
+Inquire about and consider the protocols for the building where you rent.
 It is critical that your operation protocols align with local, state, and federal regulations.
-Secondly, check with your health department to ensure you are operating appropriately.
-Finally, discuss ventilation with rental owner to ensure the ventilation within the building is safe.
+Check with your health department to ensure you are operating appropriately.
+Finally, discuss ventilation with rental owners to ensure the ventilation within the building is safe.

-- Financial sustainability.
-Consider if you will need to update/change cancelation fee schedule.
+- Consider your liability waiver.
 Check with your liability insurance to ensure you have the appropriate coverage and if there are suggested updates to your waiver.

 - Social Distancing Protocols.
-Refer to the CDC and WHO guidelines to create sustainable plans and policies for social distancing and reduction of exposure.
-Additionally, determine how you will create a therapeutic space that accounts for social distancing and clients therapeutic experience.
+Refer to COVID-19 guidelines from Centers for Disease Control to create sustainable plans and policies to reduce your risk.
+Additionally, determine how you will create a therapeutic space that helps clients feel safe.
 Create a plan that accounts for waiting areas, time between clients, and how clients enter and leave the building.

-- Best practice is to use CDC approved cleaning products approved by Centers for Disease Control.
+- Buy CDC-approved cleaning products approved by Centers for Disease Control.
 Cleaning products must follow the EPA-Approved disinfectants, classified as EPA-List N: Disinfectants for Coronavirus (COVID-19).
 If unavailable, the CDC approves bleach products can be used.
-However, must be diluted with water and replenished every 24-hours.
-For more information visit the CDC website.
+However, they must be diluted with water and replenished every 24-hours.

 - Sanitizing versus Cleaning.
 Sometimes you will want to clean surfaces as best as you can in quick time, and other times you will want to more carefully sanitize your office.
 Determine a set schedule for when you will do each.
 Consider what areas and objects will be exposed to clients to determine the amount of housekeeping necessary.
-Then, determine what you will outsource and do yourself.
+Then, determine what you will outsource and what you will do yourself.